-Average the results of the two weights and and recored as W1.
+Average the results of the two weights W1-a and W1-b and record as W1.

-- b) Open the filled product with a seam ripper or scissors and manually remove as much filling material as possible into a large container.
+- b) Open the filled product with a seam ripper or scissors or by removing stitch lines and seams.
+Manually remove as much filling material as possible into a large container.
 (This material can then be used for further down and feather tests.) - c) Remove remaining filling material with a vacuum cleaner or by vigorously shaking fabric shell. - d) Examine both the inside and outside of the fabric casing or shell and remove remaining filling materials by hand or with forceps. - e) Weigh the empty fabric case or shell.
 Record the result as W2-a.

-Repeat the weighing of the empty fabric case or shell (on a second balance, if possible) and record the results as W2-b
+Repeat the weighing of the empty fabric case or shell (on a second balance, if possible) and record the results as W2-b a) Calculate as follows

-Average the results of the two weights and record as W2.
+Average the results of the two weights W2-a and W2-b and record as W2.